Wizcorp/component-hint/README.md

   it (uses the given `--lookupPaths` option)
 * Skips folders with the same name as a dependency if it does not contain a `component.json` file
-* Recurses into dependencies and checks if there are any other dependency errors (this can be switched to warning level by using --warn-on-deps option)
+* Recurses into dependencies and checks if there are any other dependency errors (this can be switched to warning level by using --warn-paths option)

 To Do
 -----